With investors expecting a Latin American cryptocurrency boom, Mexico’s Bitso raises $62 million – TechCrunch

 “This is a terrific business model and a great team and a geography that we know,” said Morris.
 The firm has invested in startups like Coru and Confio already and is a big believer in the opportunity for financial services startups in Mexico broadly.

-For Bitso, the big opportunities are presenting Latin American investors with an opportunity to invest in foreign currencies like the US dollar through stablecoin offerings alongside a slew of lending and cross-border remittance services — in addition to the peer to peer transaction services the company already offers.
+For Bitso, the big opportunities are presenting Latin American investors with an opportunity to invest in foreign currencies like the U.S. dollar through stablecoin offerings alongside a slew of lending and cross-border remittance services — in addition to the peer to peer transaction services the company already offers.

 Bitso already employs 200 people and intends to use the capital to expand aggressively across Latin America.
 The company’s first port of call will be Brazil.
 The largest market in the region, Brazil represents a huge untapped opportunity for Bitso’s growth, according to co-founder Daniel Vogel.

 “We have really good traction building products where the central product is not exposure to bitcoin or crypto but fulfilling this vision of making crypto useful,” Vogel said.
-“These two investors have a lot fo knowledge in the fintech space int he traditional financial services space and we’re excited to continue developing projects.
+“These two investors have a lot of knowledge in the fintech space in the traditional financial services space and we’re excited to continue developing projects.
 We have been building some of these things out … utilizing technology for things that are useful to the end customer and developing products along those lines.”

-For instance, Bitso is already processing $1 billion in remittances for customers, enabling transactions for financial services partners like crypto-currency enabled money transmitters.
+For instance, Bitso is already processing $1 billion in remittances for customers, enabling transactions for financial services partners like cryptocurrency-enabled money transmitters.

 Vogel first met QED and Kaszek when he was just getting Bitso off the ground, living and working in a hacker house that was shared with five other companies.
 “I had to kick my team out of the meeting from my only room,” Vogel recalled.